ACCESS - Advancing Capacity for Climate and Environment Social Science

 3. Gain insights into career paths for environmental social scientists post-PhD.

-Last year’s ACCESS Summer School was held in September 2023
+The last ACCESS Summer School was held in September 2023

 Dartington Hall with tree in the foreground in full blossomThe second residential summer school took place at Dartington Hall, Devon, UK from Tuesday 12 to Thursday 14 September 2023, focused on the ACCESS Guiding Principles.